bel-caylor/new2/wp-content/plugins/the-plus-addons-for-block-editor/readme.txt

 - <strong>[Mobile Menu](https://theplusblocks.com/plus-blocks/mobile-menu/)</strong> - Special responsive and mobile-friendly menu designs crafted for easier navigation
 - <strong>[Before After](https://theplusblocks.com/plus-blocks/before-after/)</strong> - Display two different versions of a webpage or product for comparison, measurement, and decision-making
 - <strong>[Product listing](https://theplusblocks.com/plus-listing/product-grid/)</strong> - List your WooCommerce Store Products on your website with intuitive filters and categories.
-<strong>[Magic Scroll](https://theplusblocks.com/plus-extras/magic-scroll/)</strong> - Animate your Gutenberg blocks from range of smooth on-scroll animation to create mesmerizing on page scrolling effects.
+- <strong>[Magic Scroll](https://theplusblocks.com/plus-extras/magic-scroll/)</strong> - Animate your Gutenberg blocks from range of smooth on-scroll animation to create mesmerizing on page scrolling effects.
+- <strong>[Spline 3d Viewer](https://theplusblocks.com/plus-blocks/spline-3d-viewer/)</strong> - Embed interactive 3D models from Spline into your WordPress website effortlessly.
+Customize their appearance with lighting, background color, and camera controls, and choose from various viewing modes for an immersive 3D experience.
+Support for OBJ, STL, and GLB formats allows versatile integration and enhances user engagement.
 - <strong>[Display Conditional Rules](https://theplusblocks.com/plus-extras/display-rules/)</strong> works with all The Plus Addons for Gutenberg Blocks,Kadence Blocks, Stackable Blocks, Spectra (Ultimate Addons for Gutenberg), Gutentor, Gutenverse, Ultimate Blocks – Gutenberg Blocks Plugin, PostX – Gutenberg Post Grid Blocks, Toolkit for Block Theme, CoBlocks, Otter, Qubely, Cwickly, EditorsKit, Extendify, Essential Blocks, Premium Blocks and more.
 - <strong>[Equal Height for WordPress](https://theplusblocks.com/plus-extras/equal-height/)</strong> - Make all the boxes of equal height in Infobox, Iconbox, service box regardless of any content size
 - <strong>[Global Tooltips for WordPress](https://theplusblocks.com/global-tooltip/)</strong> - Add extra information on hover or click on any block/section with text, media or reusable block templates.
 In short any form of tooltip data